-$^{\text{N}}$ Toggles Numbered mode.
+N Toggles Numbered mode.
 A line-number prefix

-will be displayed in front of a line of text only if both of the following are true:- line numbers have been requested (either via a Modify command from Qedit or via ^W^N);- the line number was passed to Qzmodify by Qedit (i.e., you did an including, character <c>.
+will be displayed in front of a line of text only if both of the following are true:- line numbers have been requested (either via a Modify command from Qedit or via ^W^N);- the line number was passed to Ozmodify by Qedit (i.e., you did an Modify command, not an ModifyQ command)

+Delete all characters from the cursor up to, but not including, character <c>.
 Note: <c> must be a printable ASCII character (character code > 31).
-If the cursor is currently on the same <c>, it is deleted immediately before looking for the first

-Modify command, not an Modify Command)

-$^{\text{N}}c>^{\text{D}}$ Delete all characters from the cursor up to, but not you want to put a control character into the text.
-All nonprintable characters will be displayed as periods (.), so they will take up one space on the line.
+If the cursor is currently on the same <c>, it is deleted immediately before looking for the first you want to put a control character into the text.
+All nonprintable characters will be displayed as periods (.), so they will take up one space on the